eyko/thinkpad-config-files/README.md

   over pulseaudio) to toggle / increase / decrease their respective channels.
   It works well for me but I can see how things could go south if used together with pulseaudio.
 Have that in mind.

-### Generic config files
-Almost everything else is as generic as I was able to make it.
-I've taken some inspiration from Crunchbang (awesome distro btw) to add some Keybindings to Openbox.
-Crunchbang also used some handy scripts (e.g. the PythonGTK logout dialog) to make using the desktop less of a hurdle for beginners.
-I've taken a lot from Cruchbang.
-To be honest, I started this as a way of implementing most of Crunchbang in Arch Linux.
-I know Archbang exists, but I'm more comfortable running just Arch, since Archbang could be considered a different distro altogether.

-I haven't had any issues so far and life has been much easier on the Arch side, so I really recommend any Archbang or Crunchbase users to give Arch a go!
-Installation can be slow but it's easy and straightforward.
-And this repo should also be of some help.